 Today I’m delving into the Wee White Dug’s Scottish travel archives to share a taste of the stunning Outer Hebrides with you.
-In Spring of 2015 we travelled to Skye to board the CalMac ferry from Uig, bound for the Isle of Harris.
+In the Spring of 2015 we travelled to Skye to catch the ferry from Uig – we were bound for the Isle of Harris.

-Our accommodation for the trip was a self-catering cottage in Tarbert, the main village in Harris.
+Our accommodation for the trip was a self-catering cottage in Tarbert, Harris’s main village.
 It was the perfect base for our island adventure.

 During our stay we ate our evening meals in the bar at the Hotel Hebrides which was conveniently located just outside our cottage.
 The food was great, but best of all were their gorgeous Harris Tweed dining chairs.
 I coveted them like Gollum covets a certain gold ring.

 The aim of our trip was to explore Harris & Lewis and tick off a couple of places from our bucket list.
 Luskentyre Beach on Harris and the Calanais stones on Lewis.